madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 </summary>

 <article>
-1. Perform successful transaction on your online store by entering the card details given below
+1. Perform successful transaction on your online store by entering the card details given below.

 | Name        | Value               |
 | :---------- | :------------------ |